 the largest sand island on the planet

-K’gari, more popularly known as Fraser Island, is located of the East Coast of Queensland, Australia.
-Local Aboriginal people have long known the island as K’gari (which means Paradise) and recently succeeded in having the name recognised officially.
+K’gari, more popularly known as Fraser Island, is located off the East Coast of Queensland, Australia.
+Traditional owners of the land have long referred to the island as K’gari, meaning Paradise.
+Fraser Island was recently officially renamed K’gari in keeping with her traditional name.

-We believe the dreamtime story behind the true name for Fraser Island, which is about a female spirit who was turned into this sandy island.
-The cultural significance of the island only enhances our understanding of this beautiful place as well as our passion to keep K’gari as pristine as possible.
-K’gari effortlessly amazes you with her beauty and abundant nature.
-Her feminine, curvaceous landscapes will have you seduced into serenity, her calming nature will see you relaxing on her pure white beaches surrounding crystal clear lakes and feeling her peaceful energy on a walk through her cool rainforests.
+The dreamtime story of K’gari tells of a female spirit who was transformed into this sandy island.
+The cultural significance of the island only enhances our understanding of this beautiful place, as well as our passion to keep K’gari as pristine as possible.
+K’gari effortlessly amazes with her beauty and abundant nature.
+Her feminine, curvaceous landscapes will have you seduced into serenity, her calming nature will see you relaxing on her pure white beaches surrounding crystal clear lakes or while walking through her cool rainforests.
 The best way to experience everything K’gari has to offer is to join one of our ever popular Fraser Island Tours.

-With every step of your journey through this enchanted island, you will be astonished by the natural wonders, traumatic history and incredible beauty of Fraser Island.
+With every step of your journey through this enchanted island, you will be astonished by the natural wonders, history and incredible beauty of Fraser Island.
 This is something which is always felt on our Fraser Island Tours.
 K’gari is a spirit you will not soon forget.

-Our love for K’gari has helped us create a tour that allows us to share our passion with you, whilst remaining respectful and mindful of the fragile Eco-system that makes Fraser Island so special.
+Our love for K’gari has helped us create a number of Fraser Island Tours that allows us to share our passion with you, whilst remaining respectful and mindful of the fragile eco-system that makes Fraser Island so special.

 LAKE BOORANGOORA AKA LAKE MCKENZIE